Shunting (rail): Poling

 In some countries, a pole was sometimes used to move cars on adjacent tracks.
 In the United States this procedure was known as "pole switching" or "poling" for short.
 In the UK it was known as "propping."
 In these instances, the locomotive or another car was moved to be near the car that needed to be moved.
 The on-ground railwayman would then position a wooden pole, which was sometimes permanently attached to the locomotive, and engage it in the poling pocket of the car that needed to be moved.
 The engineer would then use the pole to push the car on the adjacent track.
 Before poling pockets or poles were common on switching locomotives, some US railroads built specialized poling cars which could be coupled to locomotives that lacked poling pockets.
-The practice was most prevalent in rail yard operations circa 1900.
+The practice was most prevalent in rail yard operations prior to 1900.
 Poling was the cause of some accidents and in later years was discouraged before the practice was abandoned.